 The CCC is for individuals ages 18 through 25 and military veterans through age 29.
 Prospective CCC Corpsmembers must successfully pass a background check, drug test, and physical exam before enrolling in the program.

 Applicants may not be eligible if they have a record of a criminal conviction or pending legal action for a serious felony or violent crime and cannot be on parole or formal probation.
 The CCC accepts applicants of all income and education levels.

 CCC applicants must be California residents.
 However, out of state applicants who meet CCC eligibility requirements may be considered for enrollment, depending on space and availability.

 Why should I join?

-As a Corpsmember, you will work towards sustaining California’s natural resources in communities and state and national parks while enhancing your professional, educational, and personal goals.
+As a Corpsmember, you will work toward sustaining California’s natural resources in communities and state and national parks while enhancing your professional, educational, and personal goals.
 The skills and lessons you learn in the CCC build a strong foundation for starting your career, and stay with you for the rest of your life.

 Veterans often find, through the CCC, pathways to careers in firefighting, transportation departments and in fish and wildlife departments.